 What will you learn in a Connecticut MFT program?

-Most accredited programs in Connecticut emphasize theoretical learning and practical application, so supervised practicum and internship hours are necessary.
+Most accredited Connecticut marriage and family therapy programs emphasize theoretical learning and practical application, so supervised practicum and internship hours are necessary.
 The one-year-long period of practicum and internships should have 500 hours in client contact, with 100 hours directly supervised by an approved supervisor.

 How to Become an LMFT in Connecticut